docuracy/Locolligo/README.md

 * [Viae Regiae](https://viaeregiae.org/) - a volunteer-driven member project of the Pelagios Network

 ## Other Acknowledgements
-Much of the functionality of this software is provided through the use of pre-existing JavaScript libraries, notably:
+Much of the functionality of this software is provided through the use of pre-existing JavaScript libraries, notably the following:

 * **JQuery** simplifies cross-browser implementation of HTML document traversal and manipulation, event handling, animation, and Ajax: https://jquery.com/
 * **JSONata** is a query and transformation language for [JavaScript Object Notation](https://en.wikipedia.org/wiki/JSON) (JSON) datasets: https://jsonata.org/